What Are Dow Futures and How Do They Work?

 When Can You Trade?

 Dow Futures start trading each day on the Chicago Board of Trade (CBOT) at 7:20 a.m.
 Central Time (8:20 a.m.
-Eastern Time), which is an hour and ten minutes before the stock market opens, allowing trading to take place so reporters and professionals can get an idea of market sentiment (the attitude of investors on prices and market potential).
+Eastern Time), which is an hour and ten minutes before the stock market opens.
+This allows trading to take place so reporters and professionals can get an idea of market sentiment (the attitude of investors on prices and market potential).

 Market sentiment is fickle—if a company reports huge earnings and the Dow Futures skyrocket, the odds are good that the stock market itself will raise as well.
 If an unexpected weather event shuts down major shipping lanes before the stock market opens, it could cause the Dow Futures to drop because investors begin anticipating problems.
 This creates the possibility of stocks also falling once the opening bell rings.